UCL-EO/geog0111/notebooks/OutsideInstall-Local.md

         base                     /Users/plewis/opt/anaconda3
         geog0111              *  /Users/plewis/opt/anaconda3/envs/geog0111

-   If you do not see the `*` by `geog0111`, then you may not be using a `bash` shell, or you may need to open a new shell.
-Try opening a `bash` shell, or check the shell you are using (this could be e.g. `zsh` on OSX) then you may need to add:

-        source ~/.profile

-  to the end of your profile (e.g.` ~/.zsh_profile`).
-Don't go any further until you have sorted this out.

 3. Set up your NASA Earthdata login on the site [https://urs.earthdata.nasa.gov/](https://urs.earthdata.nasa.gov/).
 Store the Earthdata password locally when you come across it in the notes.

 4. Launch jupyter or jupyterlab server